History of Belgrade: Prehistory

 Chipped stone tools found at Zemun show that the area around Belgrade was inhabited by nomadic foragers in the Palaeolithic and Mesolithic eras.
 Some of these tools belong to the Mousterian industry, which are associated with Neanderthals rather than modern humans.
 Aurignacian and Gravettian tools have also been discovered there, indicating occupation between 50,000 and 20,000 years ago.

 The first farming people to settle in the region are associated with the Neolithic Starčevo culture, which flourished between 6200 and 5200 BC.
 There are several Starčevo sites in and around Belgrade, including the eponymous site of Starčevo.
 The Starčevo culture was succeeded by the Vinča culture (5500–4500 BC), a more sophisticated farming culture that grew out of the earlier Starčevo settlements which is also named for a site in the Belgrade region (Vinča-Belo Brdo).
 The Vinča culture is known for its very large settlements, one of the earliest settlements by continuous habitation and some of the largest in prehistoric Europe; anthropomorphic figurines such as the Lady of Vinča; the earliest known copper metallurgy in Europe; a proto-writing form developed prior to the Sumerians and Minoans, known as the Old European script, dating back to around 5300 BC.

 Antiquity

 Pre-Roman (800 BC–75 BC)

 The Paleo-Balkan tribes of Thracians and Dacians were the masters of this area prior to the Roman conquest.
 Belgrade was inhabited by a Thraco-Dacian tribe Singi, while after the Celtic invasion in 279 BC, the Scordisci took the city, naming it "Singidūn" (dun, fortress).

-Roman era (75 BC–395 AD)
+Roman era (35 BC–395 AD)

-In 34–33 BC, the Roman army led by Silanus reached Belgrade.
-It became the romanized Singidunum in the 1st century AD, and by the mid-2nd century, the city was proclaimed a municipium by the Roman authorities, evolving into a full-fledged colonia (highest city class) by the end of the century.
+The Romans reached the area of Belgrade during Octavian's Dalmatian War in 35–34 BC.
+It became the Romanised Singidunum in the 1st century AD, and by the mid-2nd century, the city was proclaimed a municipium by the Roman authorities, evolving into a full-fledged colonia by the end of the century.